isomerpages/jointpoly-ace/_programmes/T&L Mentor Move In Programme (TLMP).md

 #### When is the programme conducted?

-The duration of the programme is 160 hours, which is conducted over a span of 1 year.
-The first run will commence on 3 Oct 2022.
-The second run is expected to commence in 2023.
+TLMP is a 160-hour programme that takes place over a period of 12 months.
+The inaugural intake took place from October 2022 till October 2023.
+The second run of TLMP will commence in April 2024 till April 2025.

 ![](/images/tlmp%20nm2.jpg)